 Some people will argue that cartridge razors aren’t really for serious shavers, but that’s something you can decide for yourself.

 However, these can vary somewhat in price.
 Since the initial investment on safety razor vs cartridge razor runs for cartridges than that of your average safety, it’s probably better not to go with the cheapest variety you can find.

 This is practical for both getting a smooth shave and for shaving more sensitive areas on your body.

-Cartridges are easily available for purchase pretty much anywhere, including online and in subscription boxes.
+Cartridge razor is easily available for purchase pretty much anywhere, including online and in subscription boxes.

 3 Best Cartridge Razors Reviewed

-The breakthrough shaving system of Micro Touch Triple Blade Razor is based on the German-Engineered Precision tough blades that provide a comfortable shave.
+The breakthrough shaving system of Micro Touch Triple Blade Razor is based on the German-engineered Precision tough blades that provide a comfortable shave.

-Made to provide a snag-free shave at any angle, this blade type is amazing for sensitive skin.
+This item is one of those cartridge razors made to provide a snag-free shave at any angle, this blade type is amazing for sensitive skin.

-For the price, you get a three blade system where the first blade lifts, the second one cuts and the third one finishes the process for a very clean shave.
+For the price, you get a three-blade system where the first blade lifts, the second one cuts and the third one finishes the process for a very clean shave.

 Tough blades are made to last up to 4 times longer than ordinary blades because each of them is coated with a micro-thin, non-stick surface that expands its lifetime.